Hole in the Wall

 Final stages: The wall can be continued to be built up from the “base” until no appropriate cards can be placed or the stock becomes depleted.
 At this end stage if a player says they cannot take a turn they must place their cards face up in front of them, enabling scrutiny by others; if the stock has cards enabling exchanges to be made the player should exchange one or more cards.
 When it is obvious that no more cards can be placed the game is completed.

 Holes in the Wall: These are vacant spaces at the side edges or in the central area created at points above the base of the wall but not open to the space beyond the top row of cards.
-Once a “hole” is formed no card can be played in it.
-Each “hole” in the wall at the end of the game counts as points for the dealer; please see the illustration 2.
-In a hole in the wall the side of the display each card-sized space counts 5 points, in an enclosed hole each space counts 10 points.
+Once a “hole” is formed no card can be played within it.
+Each “hole” in the wall at the end of the game counts as points for the dealer or dealer’s partnership; please see the illustration 2.
+In a hole in the wall at the side of the display each card-sized space counts 5 points, in an enclosed hole each space counts 10 points.

 Illustration 2: An example of the opening moves of a game